saveenr/usql-tutorial/ch01/your-first-usql-script.md

     USING Outputters.Tsv();
 ```

+This script we've just run is very simple - all it does is copy a file.
+However, there it introduces many interesting topics we will discuss.

 Click **Submit**.The script should run successfully.

-Look in the Local Run Data Root folder, you should see a file called `SearchLog_output.tsv`.
+Then Look in the Local Run Data Root folder, you should see a file called `SearchLog_output.tsv`.

-This script is very simple - all it does is copy a file, but there are many things it introduces that we should discuss.

-**Case-Sensitive Keywords**
+Congratulations, you've run your first U-SQL script.

+## Some things to notice

+**U-SQL keywords are case-sensitive**

-The script contains a number of U-SQL keywords: `EXTRACT`, `FROM`, `TO`, `OUTPUT`, `USING`.
+* The script contains a number of U-SQL keywords: `EXTRACT`, `FROM`, `TO`, `OUTPUT`, `USING`.

-U-SQL keywords are case sensitive.
+* U-SQL keywords are case sensitive.
 Keep this in mind - it's one of the most common errors people run into.

-**Reading and Writing Files**
+**Reading and Writing Files with EXTRACT and OUTPUT**

-The `EXTRACT` statement reads from files.
+* The `EXTRACT` statement reads from files.
 The built-in extractor called `Extractors.Tsv` handles Tab-Separated-Value files.

-The `OUTPUT` statement writes to files.
+* The `OUTPUT` statement writes to files.
 The built-in outputter called `Outputters.Tsv` handles Tab-Separated-Value files.

-We'll cover reading and writing to U-SQL tables in later chapters.
+* We'll cover reading and writing to U-SQL tables in later chapters.
 Later, we'll also learn how to make custom extractors.

 **Schema for files and Header Rows**

-From the U-SQL perspective files are "blobs" - they don't contain any usable schema information.
+* From the U-SQL perspective files are "blobs" - they don't contain any usable schema information.
 So U-SQL supports a concept called "schema on read" - this means the developer specified the schema that is expected in the file.
 As you can see the names of the columns and the datatypes are specified in the `EXTRACT` statement.

-The default Extractors and Outputters cannot infer the schema from the header row - in fact by default they assume that there is no header row \(this behavior can overriden\)
+* The default Extractors and Outputters cannot infer the schema from the header row - in fact by default they assume that there is no header row \(this behavior can overriden\)

 **RowSets**

-The first statement in the script defines a "RowSet" called `@searchlog`.
+* The first statement in the script defines a "RowSet" called `@searchlog`.
 RowSets are an abstraction that represents how rows flow through a script.

-Because it comes up so often, we should clarify one thing now: RowSets are not tables, or temporary tables, or views, etc. They imply nothing about how data will be persisted.
+* Because it comes up so often, we should clarify one thing now: RowSets are not tables, or temporary tables, or views, etc. They imply nothing about how data will be persisted.